RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: METHOD

 Figure~\ref{fig:vis-PM2}(a) visualizes the optimization process of the bundle adjustment on the scene \texttt{foobar} of \texttt{BS3D}.
 The states, colorized by the errors of pose estimation, are 6D poses of all keyframes, which are visualized in 2D.
 The optimization starts with the poses of front-end tracking.
-The red and blue regions indicate high and low errors, respectively.
-BA with the proposed GA converges fast to the global minima, while BA without GA tends to be stuck in the local minima, and the improvement is marginal.
-The visualization is shown by the alignment of point clouds generated with the optimized poses and ground-truth poses, which correspond to the yellow and blue ones in Figure~\ref{fig:vis-PM2}(b) .
+Red denotes higher errors, while blue denotes lower errors.
+BA with the proposed GA converges fast to the global minima, whereas BA without GA tends to be stuck in local minima and yields only marginal improvement.
+The visualization is shown by the alignment of point clouds generated with the optimized poses and ground-truth poses, which correspond to the yellow and blue ones in Figure~\ref{fig:vis-PM2}(b).
 Overall, the proposed GA helps the bundle adjustment in large-scale scenes explore more and converge to the global minima.
-Extensive experiments show that the residual-based BA is efficient and robust, which can steadily refine the estimated initial camera poses with more global comprehension.
+Extensive experiments show that the residual-based BA is efficient and robust, which can steadily refine the initially estimated camera poses with more global comprehension.